-- Preparation is important.
-Any agent can simply put your home on the multiple listing service and expose it to a large number of buyers.
-But preparing the home first, getting it to look its best for photos and buyer viewings is very important.
-On occasion, I have spent more time prior to a home going on the market, than the actual marketing time and escrow.
+- Preparation is paramount.
+Any agent can simply put a home on the multiple listing service.
+Preparing the home first, getting it to look its best, is very important.
+On occasion, I will spend more time prior to market compared to time on market.

-- Once the home is ready, we take the photos, videos, drone shots or what we see appropriate for that home.
+- Once the home is ready, the photos, videos, drone shots and marketing plan is completed.

 You obviously want to sell your home for the highest possible price.
 You may have a number in mind, but how do you hit or surpass that number?
 If you list it too high, fewer buyers, if any, will look at it.
 If your price it too low, you may leave thousands on the table.
 Not to worry.
 I will share some options that will pique the interest of qualified buyers – and set the stage to get the highest price possible.
 I specialize in the local market, know what properties like yours sell for, and am up to date with the latest activity.

 - While prepping your home for sale, I get to know your property and all its desirable features.
 Then I make some calculations to determine its Current Market Value.
 That value is based, in large part, on what similar homes in the area have sold for recently.
 Nearby competing homes is another factor I consider.

 - Buyers won’t pay for the sentimental value you place on your home, but special features such as hardwood floors, a newly renovated kitchen or bathroom, or a beautiful backyard can have an impact on how quickly a property sells and for what price.
 I’ll help you understand all the factors that go into setting the list price.

 - Redfin, Zillow and other price evaluation sites are good to monitor.
 Buyers will often compare their value estimate to your list price.
 Making sure those sites have accurate information is a necessary task.